 Watershed pollutant load monitoring network

-Short video tutorials on water quality sampling and repairing equipment:
+Short video tutorials on water quality sampling and equipment repair.

 Pollutant loads are calculated by coupling water quality and discharge data from U.S. Geological Survey and Minnesota Department of Natural Resources flow gaging stations to create mathematical relationships (using the FLUX32 model) to estimate pollutant concentrations on days when samples are not collected.
 Primary output includes annual/seasonal loads and flow weighted mean concentrations (pollutant load/total flow volume) and daily loads and concentrations.